- What is Honeycomb, and What Is It Made Of?

 Why Are Honeycomb Cells Hexagonal?

-While honeycomb cells are hexagonal in their final shape, bees are actually trying to build circular cells, but the warm, soft wax gets pulled into hexagons by the surface tension of the wax at the junction of three cell sides.
+While honeycomb cells are hexagonal in their final shape, bees start by building circular cells, but the warm, soft wax gets pulled into hexagons by the surface tension of the wax at the junction of three cell sides.
 Whether intentional or accidental, the hexagonal shape of honeycomb cells is a boon to bees: given how much time, energy and precious nutrients are required to build honeycomb, the hexagonal shape of honeycomb cells requires the least resources and produces the maximum output.

 The hexagon is one of the strongest, flexible and most efficient shapes possible.
 This is why hexagonal structures are found throughout nature: many vascular plant systems use hexagonal tubes to transport water and nutrients from roots to leaves; animal bones are built from bundled hexagons to make them strong and light; wasps build their nests out of hexagonal paper cells.